kbreit2/katelyn-portfolio-template/blog/navigationAndValues.md

 ![An image displaying a flow of information organized into a hierarchy.](./images/navAndValuesImage.jpeg)

-I chose this image to represent the signal-to-noise ratio.
-The stacked stones may represent units of signal, while the singular stone represents noise.
-A lot of signal is best to balance out any noise.
+A simple image to represent hierarchy.
+I liked this ones use of varying sized boxes to represent the information, and some information being reachable from multiple flows, as this feels more realistic to a UI's navigations.
 From [Adobe Stock](https://stock.adobe.com/search?k=hierarchy&search_type=usertyped&asset_id=404762100)